Community Kitchen

 Our regional food delivery program delivers fresh and packaged foods to centrally-located drop sites in outlying areas that are easily accessible for more remote Partner Agencies serving rural populations.

-Regional food delivery allows Partner Agencies to focus more of their time and resources on the populations they serve, allowing them to provide a larger variety of nutritious food.
-All food that is distributed to agencies outside Travis County, excluding Food Bank direct distribution, is delivered through regional food delivery.
+Operating 6 days a week, regional food delivery allows our nonprofit community partners to focus more of their time and resources on the populations they serve, allowing them to provide a larger variety of nutritious food.

 Food Rescue